greatinfluence/AGE-2D-Game-Engine/README.md

 In this inventory, 2 games(arlg, snooker) are contained, both based on the same engine.

 To play the game, use command ```make``` in the root folder, and the games' executable files will then be generated in each folders.

+The final design document can be viewed in design.pdf.